torvalds/linux/Documentation/mhi/mhi.rst

-Two unidirectional channels with their associated transfer rings form a bidirectional data pipe, which can be used by the upper-layer protocols to transport application data packets (such as IP packets, modem control messages, diagnostics messages, and so on).
+Two unidirectional channels with their associated transfer rings form a bidirectional data pipe, which can be used by the upper-layer protocols to transport application data packets (such as IP packets, modem control messages, diaganalstics messages, and so on).
 Each channel is associated with a single transfer ring.

 Transfer rings